 Reviews, comparisons and recommendations

 People will also review and compare different products, services and companies and 48% of shoppers surveyed said use Google to get helpful recommendations or suggestions on what to buy.

 Informational search queries

-The most popular bucket of search queries are informational search queries.
+The most popular bucket of search queries is informational search queries.

-These could be searches for a product name, service name, a video, a tutorial, a guide or an example.
+These could be search queries for a product name, service name, a video, a tutorial, a guide or an example.

 45% of shoppers surveyed said they use Google to find the best option for their needs.